-"B" or better in all English classes
+"B" or better in all English Classes

-Do you have what it takes to be in this intense, competitive class?
-Are you a well-organized, self-starter who wants to get a jump on college?
-Students are expected to take the AP exam in May.
+Do you have what it takes to be in this intense, rigorous class?
+Are you a well-organized self-starter who wants to get a jump on college?
+AP Literature focuses on analyzing literary forms, including poetry, short stories, novels, and more.
+Students who enroll in AP Literature are expected to take the AP exam in May.
+Free study resources are available from the AP Board and AP Classroom to help students succeed.